Meno Martha International Menopause Directory

 Is there an association between BMS and menopause?

-In Burning Mouth Syndrome: Who Does It Affect? the (United Kingdom) Oral Health Foundation note:
+In Burning Mouth Syndrome: Who Does Burning Mouth Syndrome Affect? last reviewed 24 March 2026, the (United Kingdom) Oral Health Foundation (OHF) note:

 “Anyone can have BMS, but it is more common in middle-aged or older people going through menopause (‘the change’)”.7